-- There is an inferred sensitivity list that includes every variable read by the procedure. - The variables written on the left-hand side of assignments shall not be written to by any other process. - The procedure is automatically triggered once at time zero, after all initial and always blocks have been started, so that the outputs of the procedure are consistent with the inputs.
+- There is an inferred sensitivity list that includes every variable read by the procedure the expressions LRM 11 defined in Section 9.2.1. - The variables written on the left-hand side of assignments shall not be written to by any other process. - The procedure is automatically triggered once at time zero, after all initial and always blocks have been started, so that the outputs of the procedure are consistent with the inputs.

-The SystemVerilog always comb procedure differs from the Verilog-2001 always @ in the following ways:
+The SystemVerilog always_comb procedure differs from the Verilog-2001 always @ in the following ways: